Introduction: The Complex World of NAD and Its Precursors

 Effects of NR and NMN:

 Research into NR and NMN supplementation suggests potential benefits in increasing NAD+ levels and improving metabolic health.
 Animal studies have shown promising results, such as improved energy metabolism and reduced markers of aging.
-However, human studies are still in the early stages, and more research is needed to confirm these findings.
+However, human studies are still in early stages, and more research is needed to confirm these findings.

 Bioavailability and Efficacy: